 Kindy - Year 3

-This is a non-competitive club for students open to both boys and girls.
-This is a programme that compliments our PE lessons through the development of basic fundamental skills needed to grow and compete in sport.
+This is a non-competitive session for students open to both boys and girls.
+This is a programme that compliments our PE lessons through the development of basic fundamental skills.

 Rugby is a great team game where you can improve your fitness, learn some new skills and be involved with friends and family.
 During the summer months, players are encouraged to be involved in Touch to improve their Rugby skills.
 Students in Year 3-6 play Rippa Rugby or Tackle Rugby in Year 5-6 zonedays.
 In Year 7-8, a team will be chosen to play in the Intermediate Schools Field Days.
 For Year 9-13 students, we field teams in the North Harbour Secondary Schools Competition.